Top 10 Things to Avoid During Labor (Suggestions for Both Mothers and Fathers to Be)

 In labour, you want to keep your breathing rhythmical.
 Don't let the in-breath become longer than the out-breath.

-Another thing to consider is that you the birth of your child should be a pelesent experience.
+Another thing to consider is that you the birth of your child should be a peasant experience.
 Most mothers opting for a natural childbirth want to bring their babies in to a non-traumatic environment...
 Low lighting, less people, and I'd say low sound.
 Your baby has been listening to the muffled sounds of your voice and heartbeat since it could hear.
 Imagine how distressing screaming must be from both the inside and out.
 Also, screaming indicates that something is wrong and would probably result in more people attending your delivery.
-Remember ladies there isn't a different prize at delivery for having an unmedicated childbirth.
-You will get the same baby, i promise.
+Remember ladies there isn't a different prize you receive at delivery for having an unmedicated childbirth.
+You will get the same baby, I promise.
 If labor turns out to be way more intense than you can or want to handle, there are options.
-This does not necessarily mean epidural there are different intravenous, or intramuscular medications that are safe and effective.
+This does not necessarily mean epidural there are different alternative, inhalable, intravenous, or intramuscular medications that are safe and effective.

 6. Getting Frustrated or Defensive with Mom's Short Temper